blahcat/blahcat.github.io/_posts/2018-03-11-fuzzing-arbitrary-functions-in-elf-binaries.md

 many) functions from the ELF binary we target, into a shared object, and then use LibFuzzer to fuzz it!
 On top of that, we can also use the compilers [sanitizers](https://github.com/google/sanitizers/) to track invalid memory access!
+But would that even work?

-After successfully playing on simple PoCs, I realized this technique was relevant to dig into, so I chose to put it to practice by trying to find real vulnerabilities.
+It turns out it did, big time and after successfully playing on simple PoCs, I realized this technique was relevant to dig into, so I chose to put it to practice by trying to find real vulnerabilities.

 ## Concrete example: finding CVE-2018-6789 ##